Hoyasumii/avengers-endgame/README.md

 [The shot shows her body on the ground, dead.
 A boom in the sky sends Clint in a pool of water with the Soul Stone in his hand.
 He hits the ground out of sadness.
 His Quantum Suit activates and he shrinks back to the present day, soon joined by the others returning from their journeys.
 Cut to the Avengers HQ and the Quantum platform everyone looks around to see all the recovered stones.]

-BRUCE BANNER: Did we get
+BRUCE BANNER: Did we get t